JonnyKong/latex_bib_formatter/README.md

 ### Getting Started

 1. Import one or more`.bib` files into [JebRef](https://www.jabref.org) to
-   remove duplicate entries, and export a single de-duplicated `.bib` file
+   remove duplicate entries, and export a single de-duplicated `.bib` file.
+An example is `dsnl.bib`

 2. Install deps